Joy Mangano: Other television appearances

 In 2005, Mangano was a judge on the cable reality show Made in the USA.
 She also appeared on the ABC show The View on February 2, 2007.

 Awards and distinctions

 In 1997, Mangano was named Long Island Entrepreneur of the Year by Ernst & Young.
 In 2009, she was ranked number 77 on Fast Company's list of The 100 Most Creative People in Business; and in 2010, she was included in their list of The 10 Most Creative Women in Business.

-Mangano currently sits on the Advistory Board for the United Inventors Association (UIA).
+Mangano currently sits on the advisory board for the United Inventors Association (UIA).

 In popular culture

 A character based on Mangano is portrayed by Jennifer Lawrence in the 2015 film Joy, directed by David O. Russell, with Mangano credited as executive producer.
 It was released on Christmas Day 2015.

-In 2018, it was reported that a musical production depicting Mangano’s life story is being developed by Tony-winning producer Ken Davenport, who acquired the musical rights and plans to bring it to the stage.
+In 2018, it was reported that a musical production depicting Mangano's life story is being developed by Tony-winning producer Ken Davenport, who acquired the musical rights and plans to bring it to the stage.